Zachary-Woo/Geo-Visionists/README.md

 ## Performance Notes
 - Preprocessing sequences into `.pt` files drastically reduces training time compared to loading TIFs on the fly.
+- Using the `--filtered_list_csv` option during preprocessing avoids processing the entire dataset if only a subset is needed.
 - Training time depends heavily on the number of samples and epochs.
 - Use `--max_samples` and `--epochs` to balance training time and model quality.